abbew25/Measuring_bulkflows/README.md

 `write_matrix_2_file(matrix_object, "desired_file_name");`

 ## Input files
 The code reads in 2 input files, a power spectrum (powerspectrum.csv, which is a file with 1 column and 2 rows, a list of k values and a list of P(k) values).
-The second file is an example mock survey, which has the following measurements for galaxies: right ascension, declination + 90 degrees, observed spectroscopic redshift, observed radial peculiar velocity,  observed radial peculiar velocity uncertainty/error, observed log-distance ratio, observed log-distance ratio uncertainty/error.
+The second file is an example mock survey (example_surveymock.dat), which has the following measurements for galaxies: right ascension, declination + 90 degrees, observed spectroscopic redshift, observed radial peculiar velocity,  observed radial peculiar velocity uncertainty/error, observed log-distance ratio, observed log-distance ratio uncertainty/error.

 The code uses the estimator of Watkins et al (2015) to convert observed log-distance ratios (and their uncertainties) to a peculiar velocity observation and uncertainty, although it can be altered to read in directly the observed peculiar velocity observation and uncertainty instead in the function `read_in_mock_file_data()`.

 ## Output
-The code outputs bulk flow modes, the uncertainty for each mode, and the covariance matrix, with the results in a choice of arbitrary coordinates, defined by
+The code outputs bulk flow modes and the uncertainty for each mode (BF_MVE_results.txt), and the covariance matrix (BF_MVE_cov.txt), with the results in a choice of arbitrary coordinates, defined by
 $\hat{x} = \cos(\mathrm{RA})\sin(\mathrm{Dec})$,
 $\hat{y} = \sin(\mathrm{RA})\sin(\mathrm{Dec})$,
 $\hat{z} = \cos(\mathrm{Dec})$.